feddelegrand7/mini007/README.md

 #> [1] 1
 #>
 #> $feedback
-#> [1] "The response is a single sentence advertisement that highlights Algerian dates.
-It uses a professional tone and evokes quality and origin by mentioning 'authentic Algerian dates' and 'the heart of the Sahara.'
-The length is well under 100 words.
-Overall, it perfectly satisfies all criteria."
+#> [1] "The response is a single sentence, professional in tone, and highlights Algerian dates by emphasizing their premium quality and natural sweetness.
+It stays well under the 100-word limit and effectively promotes the product as energy-packed and sun-ripened, which aligns perfectly with the criteria."
 ```

 ### Use Cases